McNerdius/TailBlazor/readme.md

    * Do NOT restart `watch-***` npm script during an automated `dotnet watch` rebuild.
 4) Stop `watch-***` npm script when `dotnet watch` exits.

 I've got that all sorted for VS Code in `tasks.json` / `launch.json` but haven't come up with an uncompromising solution for Visual Studio.
 I've put a build Target in the `.csproj` to do a full (non-JIT) CSS build - but that task can't "watch" as it would stall the build.
 One could run `watch-***` as a pre-build task in Visual Studio (Right Click on the project, go to Properties, then Build Events) - but it wouldn't automatically stop.
 Best to just manually start it in an external terminal and leave it run until you're done working ?
 (I've filed an issue about this, feel free to comment or PR a solution.)

+(Ideally we'd be able to watch a debug session, but that combo isn't compatible]((https://github.com/dotnet/aspnetcore/issues/5456#issuecomment-726993425) with Hot Reload.)

 To start API alongside Client in Visual Studio, Right click on the Solution and go to "Set Startup Projects" and use "Multiple Startup Projects."